Wenlab/BASS/README.md

 python3 setup_bass.py build_ext --inplace

 bass.pyx contains the implementation of the motif discovery algorithm, the specification of the mixture model and miscellaneous functions used for the analysis in the paper.

+A detailed document on how to use the code can be found [here](https://docs.google.com/document/d/1o0GQ_vlnxlxSSDabjHCkHIsfRJ67edAQIV1Dn_xPfOI/edit?usp=sharing).

+What follows below is a brief description to get started.

 ## Dataset organization